 Learn more about the importance of follow-up care.

 Watching for recurrence

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will ask specific questions about your health.
 Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of GTD first diagnosed and the types of treatment given.

 The anticipation before having a follow-up test or waiting for test results may add stress to you or a family member.
 This is sometimes called “scanxiety.”
 Learn more about how to cope with this type of stress.

 Managing long-term and late side effects

-Most people expect to experience side effects when receiving treatment.
+Most people expect to have side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
-Other side effects, called late effects, may develop months or even years afterwards.
+Other side effects, called late effects, may develop months or even years after treatment has ended.
 Long-term and late effects can include both physical and emotional changes.

-Talk with your doctor about your risk of developing such side effects based on the type of tumor, your individual treatment plan, and your overall health.
+Talk with your doctor about your risk of developing such side effects based on your diagnosis, your individual treatment plan, and your overall health.
 If chemotherapy was given, talk with your doctor about possible long-term side effects based on the specific drug(s) used.
 Different drugs and doses can cause different side effects.
 If you had a treatment known to cause specific late effects, you may have certain physical examinations, scans, or blood tests to help find and manage them.